dwyl/flutter-todo-list-tutorial/README.md

 To use these widgets you need first to import the `material` Dart package with `import 'package:flutter/material.dart';` You can then browse all the material widgets and select the ones required for your application <https://api.flutter.dev/flutter/material/material-library.html>

-You have also the possiblity of creating an IOs look by using the [Cupertino widgets](https://flutter.dev/docs/development/ui/widgets/cupertino)
+You have also the possiblity to create an IOs look by using the [Cupertino widgets package](https://flutter.dev/docs/development/ui/widgets/cupertino)

 ## Initialise application